JuliaLang/www.julialang.org/drafts/_posts/2012-02-07-put-this-in-your-pipe.md

 Once a command object has been run, you cannot run it again:

     julia> run(cmd)
-    already run: `perl -e 'exit 1'`
+    already run: `ruby -e 'print "Hello\n"'`

-This is because command objects represent a single process invocation — they store information like process ID, status (not yet run, running, exited with status, etc.).
+This is because command objects represent a single process invocation: they store information like process ID and status — not yet run, running, stopped, exited with status, etc.

-The entire purpose of the backtick notation in Julia is to provide a familiar, shell-like syntax for constructing parsed command-lines.
+The purpose of the backtick notation in Julia is to provide a familiar, shell-like syntax for constructing objects representing parsed commands with arguments.
-Quotes and spaces work just as they do in the shell.
+To that end, quotes and spaces work just as they do in the shell.
-Their real convenience begins, however, when you want to construct a command programmatically.
+The real power of backtick syntax doesn't emerge, however, until we begin constructing commands programmatically.
-Much as in the shell (or in Julia strings), you can interpolate the value of a variable into a command using `$`:
+Just as in the shell (and in Julia strings), you can interpolate values into commands using the dollar sign (`$`):

     julia> dir="src";

     julia> `find $dir -type f`.exec
     ["find", "src", "-type", "f"]

-However, Julia variables interpolated into commands are always interpolated as a single argument, with no special interpolation:
+Unlike in the shell, however, Julia values interpolated into commands are interpolated as a single verbatim argument — no characters inside the value are interpreted as special after the value has been interpolated:

     julia> dir="two words";